openfort/PTZ-Tracker/README.md

 # NDI-PTZ-Tracker
-A free PTZ-Tracker for any NDI enabled PTZ-Camera.
-The software runs on a desktop and captures the NDI Video feed from any PTZ-Camera on the network.
-Any detected head can be choosen for tracking and the software sends NDI-PTZ commands to the camera to keep the deteted head in frame.
+A free PTZ tracker for any NDI-enabled PTZ camera.
+The software runs on a desktop and captures the NDI video feed from any PTZ camera on the network.
+Any detected head can be selected for tracking and the software will send NDI PTZ commands to the camera to keep the detected head in frame.

 ## tested hardware
 - GTX1070 and Birddog P400